+Changes in chapter

-KS&JMP
+January 2020 KS&JMP

+Source ca tegory description

-SNAP NITRIC ACID PRODUCTION 040402 Nitric acid is currently produced at three sites.
+SNAP NITRIC ACID PRODUCTION

+040402 Nitric acid is currently produced at three sites.

 In 1990-1992 there were four plants producing nitric acid.
-In 2004 a new plant replaced an older plant, which was closed down in 2005.
-The operating plants are single-stage medium pressure plants (3.8, 6.5 and 7.5 bar).
-Two of the plants are situated at the same site and the produced nitric acid is mainly used for the integrated fertiliser production.
-Total annual total production volume has varied from 430 to 620 Gg of nitric acid per year.
-Emissions Source of emissions NOx Emissions are reported by the plants according to their reporting obligations in the environmental permits and available in VAHTI database.
-NOx emissions include NO 2 , NO, N 2 O 3 , N 2 O 4 , HNO 3 compounds.
+In down in 2005.
+The operating plants are single-stage medium situated at the same site and the produced nitric acid is main Total annual total production volume has varied from 430 to n pressure plants (3.8, 6.5 an Ily used for the integrated fe nd 7.5 bar).
+Two of the plants are rtiliser production.

+Emissions Source of emissions

+NOx Emissions are reported by the plants according to their reported by the plants according to their report YLVA database.
+NOx emissions include NO 2 , NO, N 2 O 3 , N 2 O onmental permits and available in